tomhoover/guide-programming-fundamentals-in-python/guide.md

 This guide was created for complete beginners (i.e. with no programming or computer science experience) and will teach you programming fundamentals in a language called [Python](https://en.wikipedia.org/wiki/Python_(programming_language)).
 Following a [project-driven learning philosophy](http://blog.thinkful.com/post/100829199278/project-based-v-s-project-driven-learning) you will learn as you build your own project.
 There will be GIFs and screenshots throughout this guide to make everything as clear as possible.

-As you complete this guide you'll be creating a virtual pet we'll call "Pypet" (a "Python-pet").
+As you complete this guide you'll be creating a virtual pet we'll call "Pypet"* (a "Python-pet").
 Remember [tamagochis](https://en.wikipedia.org/wiki/Tamagotchi)?
-Or if you were born in the 90s then think POKEMON!
-With each new Python programming concepts you learn you will add new features to your "Pypet".
+(Or if you were born in the 90s then think POKEMON!)
+With each new Python programming concepts you learn, you will add new features to your "Pypet".

+*Exhibit A, a Pycat
+(=^o.o^=)__/

 There are no software or computer requirements for this guide except that you need access to a web broswer (which you obviously already have at this point).
 You will learn how to use a free tool called [Nitrous](https://www.nitrous.io/) to set up your developer environment which takes away the typical pain of setting up a coding environment.
 It is also cloud based so you can log in from any computer to view your code.